 Willingness and ability don’t always match

 Willingness and ability are, often, mismatched.
 The best you can do is use your ability as a benchmark.
 If you have the ability to take a loss on a potentially risky investment, then go ahead.
-But it you don’t, the prudent thing to do is to take less risks than you would have otherwise.
+But if you don’t, the prudent thing to do is to take fewer risks than you would have otherwise.